Skip to content

 Hertfordshire and the Slave Trade

-A look back at Hertfordshire’s involvement in the slave trade, both as active supporters and fervent abolitionists.
+A look back at Hertfordshire’s involvement in the slave trade, whether active in the trade or dedicated to its abolition.

 Remarkable Women in Hertfordshire’s History

-Starting in 11th century, this talk explores the contributions of some of Hertfordshire’s finest women, from Juliana Berners (bestselling Tudor author) to suffragette, Lady Constance Lytton.
+Starting in 11th century, this talk explores the contributions of some of Hertfordshire’s trailblazing women, from Juliana Berners (bestselling Tudor author) to suffragette, Lady Constance Lytton.
+Learn how they challenged expectations and shaped history.

 Hertfordshire’s Literary Connections